Table of Content

-- Every eye is different, and patients must be aware that there is a small chance the surgery may not be right for them, particularly if their corneas are thin or if their refractive error is too high.
-However, Dr. Kraff and his consultants will explain all of your options and provide you with the very best chance of greatly improving your vision.
+- Every eye is different, and patients must be aware that there's a small chance the surgery may not be right for them, particularly if their corneas are thin or if their refractive error is too high.
+However, Dr. Kraff and his consultants will explain all available options and ensure that you're provided with optimal opportunities for significantly enhanced and improved vision.

 Lasik Surgery Risks

 No surgery is without risk, but rest assured, the team here at the Kraff Eye Institute does everything we can to make the surgery as safe as possible.
-That starts at your initial consultation when Dr. Kraff is deciding if surgery is the right option for the patient.
+That starts at the initial consultation when Dr. Kraff will decide if surgery is the right option for the patient.

-Beyond the temporary symptoms that a small minority of patients may experience, some may experience blurred vision or discomfort that can be solved with additional surgery.
+Beyond the temporary symptoms that a small portion of patients may experience, some people may experience blurred vision or discomfort that is resolved with additional surgery.

-For these reasons, you must trust the experts – and as Chicago’s top LASIK provider, we’re confident we can deliver the great results you need.
+For these reasons, you must trust the experts – and as Chicago’s top LASIK provider, we’re confident we can deliver the superior results you require.

 Are You a Good Candidate for LASIK?

-LASIK can repair a range of refractive issues.
-LASIK for astigmatism is an extremely common procedure, but it’s by no means the only reason people opt for the surgery.
+LASIK can correct a range of refractive issues.
+LASIK for astigmatism is an extremely common laser vision correction procedure, but it’s by no means the only reason people opt for the surgery.
 There are a few general rules that determine whether you’re a good LASIK candidate, starting with having generally healthy eyes.

 Dr. Kraff will look over many different factors when you’re here for your initial consultation.
 He will only decide if you’re a good candidate for LASIK surgery if you fall well within the approved treatment parameters.
 Safety is our top priority!

 Are You Ready to Change Your Life?

-Ready to enjoy clear vision without relying on glasses or contact lenses?
+Ready to enjoy clear vision without glasses or contact lenses?
 If you’re ready to explore your options, reach out to the Kraff Eye Institute.

-Schedule your complimentary Vision Correction Consultation online or give us a call at (312) 444-1111 and we’ll arrange an appointment.
+Schedule your complimentary Vision Correction Consultation online or give us a call at (312) 467-7615 and we’ll assist you in scheduling an appointment.

-Our world-class facility and experienced doctor are waiting for you.
+Our world-class facility and experienced doctors are waiting for you.

 How long do I need to take off of work for LASIK surgery?